 Corgis have all the right muscles in all the right places (for herding).
 And unsurprisingly, these physical traits transition well into swimming.

 My Cardigan (Welsh Corgi) is essentially an otter.– Theonlycrazyonehere (Reddit)

 When put into water, all dogs will naturally start “dog paddling,” where they trot in water to stay above.
 But just because they’re paddling doesn’t mean they can stay afloat for long.

 Having powerful thighs and legs to propel the dog in the water will certainly help keep them afloat.
 It’s easily why they’re some of the best short-legged swimmers in the canine kingdom!

 For the most part, Corgis are active, energetic and lively dogs.
 They love to play and run if given the opportunity.
 I mean, they were bred to run around on farms all day.

 Most owners suggest Corgis need at least 45 minutes of physical activity a day.
 When our Corgi was younger, she had much more than that.
 And without it, I’ve seen first hand how destructive they can be.

 But having an energetic dog isn’t always a bad thing, especially if you have a pool, nearby lake or even a inflatable pool around.

 Active dogs are much more likely to be capable swimmers.
-I can imagine how much energy and endurance is required to stay afloat for a long time.
+I can imagine how much energy and endurance is required to stay afloat and moving for a long period of time.
 So, the more active, the better.